apreus/paris-project-exhibition/_paris-project-exhibition/pci_19.md

 ---
 pid: pci_19
-label: The Ray by Jean Siméon Chardin, c.
-1728
+label: The Ray by Jean Siméon Chardin
 object_type: contextual-images
 note: 117-21
 word_tag: The Chardins